auth0/auth0-PHP/examples/basic-webapp/README.md

-# Auth0 + PHP API Seed
+# Auth0 + PHP WebApp Seed
 This is the seed project you need to use if you're going to create a PHP Regular WebApp.
-If you want to build an API to use with a SPA or a Mobile app, you should check [this other seed project]()
+If you want to build an API to use with a SPA or a Mobile app, you should check [this other seed project](https://github.com/auth0/auth0-PHP/tree/master/examples/basic-api)

 This example is deployed at Heroku at [http://php-webapp.herokuapp.com/](http://php-webapp.herokuapp.com/)